parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

-This benchmark uses the [Memcached][memcachedWeb] data caching server, simulating the behavior of a Twitter caching server using a Twitter dataset.
+This benchmark uses the Memcached data caching server.
+It simulates the behavior of a Twitter data caching server using a Twitter dataset.
 The metric of interest is throughput, expressed as the number of requests served per second.
-The workload assumes the strict (1ms 99th tail latency) quality of service guarantees.
+The workload assumes strict (1ms 99th percentile tail latency) quality of service guarantees.

 ## Using the benchmark ##
-This benchmark features two tiers: the server(s), running Memcached, and the client(s), which request data cached on the Memcached servers.
-Each tier has its own image which is identified by its tag.
+This benchmark features two tiers: the server(s) running Memcached and the client(s) requesting data cached on the Memcached servers.
+Each tier has its own image, identified by its tag.

 ### Dockerfiles ###